randompenguin1/userstyles/README.md

 Just because it looks right or works in your preferred browser or device doesn't mean it will work for everyone. **Try to thoroughly *test* your edits** in desktop and mobile Chromium-based, Mozilla-based, and Webkit-based browsers before submitting a pull-request.

 ## CHANGELOG:
+* Fixed transparent background on friends-in-common list on other people's profiles

 1.7 (06 May 2025)
 * Fixed "New Message" button not being very obvious [Issue #24]
 * Fixed Profile Pics and Cover Photos not working in old iOS browsers [Issue #26]